ArkProjectNFTs/ark-services/ark-lambdas/apigw/README.md

 ```

 The `Ctx` is only generic for provider, which is a trait required in this specific
-case to fetch data related to a collection.
+case to fetch data related to a contract.

 The `Ctx` does take ownership of the client and the provider, as the lambda lifecycle is short, and the init is done only once.